 Frantz Fanon: Black Skin, White Mask, 1996, Dir.
 Isaac Julien and Mark Nash, DCP, colour, sound, 70 min

 Additional archival footage and photographs, presented alongside interviews with theorists Homi K. Bhabha and the late Stuart Hall, embody Fanon’s principles and their continued significance to post-colonial discourse today.
 Originally conceived for television, Frantz Fanon: Black Skin, White Mask was revised and expanded to critical acclaim.
-The British Film Institute’s digital restoration from the original 16mm negatives enable this pioneering work to reach new audiences and re-join contemporary discourse 20 years after its initial release.
+The British Film Institute’s digital restoration from the original 16mm negatives enables this pioneering work to reach new audiences and re-join contemporary discourse 20 years after its initial release.

 Becky Hall is a trustee of the Stuart Hall Foundation.
 She studied literature before training at the Tavistock Clinic as a Child and Adolescent Psychotherapist and has worked in Child and Mental Health Services (CAMHS) for over ten years.
 She recently qualified as a psychoanalyst with the British Psychoanalytic Association and works for the NHS in fostering and adoption, and also in private practice.